P.O. Box 2910

 (512) 463-8067 Fax

 Following law school, Rep. Landgraf immediately returned home to West Texas and represented energy producers and other local businesses while working at the Shafer, Davis, O'Leary & Stoker law firm in Odessa.
 While in private practice, he was named volunteer of the year by Legal Aid for his pro bono efforts.
-Currently, Rep. Landgraf practices law and manages the family ranching operation from Odessa.
+Currently, Rep. Landgraf practices law at the Todd, Barron, Thomason, Hudman & Baxter, P.C. law firm and manages the family ranching operation from Odessa.

 Prior to practicing law, Rep. Landgraf gained legislative experience as well as energy policy insight by working as an aide to U.S. Rep. Joe Barton, a Texas Republican who chaired the House Energy and Commerce Committee.
 Back home in Texas, he has continued to use and develop his legislative skills by fighting for Permian Basin groups such as Odessa College, local public schools and West Texas taxpayers at the State Capitol.
 Showcasing his true grit, loyalty and vitality, Rep. Landgraf ensured every bill he fought for on behalf of his fellow West Texans passed in the Legislature.